-With a little more time, effort, and foresight, it’s easy enough to prepare a much richer meat stock, one with considerably more “oomph”.
+With a little time, effort, and foresight, it’s easy enough to prepare a rich, deep-flavoured meat stock, one with “oomph”.

 - Meat bones – lots of.
 I can get beef, lamb, or sheep bones from my butcher.
 On occasion, I’ve bought a couple of kilos of beef short ribs, and separated them into two piles – meaty chunks for a casserole or stew, and bony chunks for the stock pot.

-- Meat scraps and trimmings – if I were really well organised, I’d have a container in the freezer to which I’d add as and when, ready for the next stock session.
+- Meat scraps and trimmings – when I am really well organised, I have a container in the freezer to which I’m adding trimmings and bones as and when, ready for the next stock session.
 I am not often that organised, sadly.

 - Tomato puree.